 MKAA membership also includes around nine of the 12 miles of canal through MK, much of the River Ouzel and the Upper Great Ouse including sections of Stony Ouse and parts of the River Ouse at Wolverton including Wolverton Mill.
 Membership of MKAA is available on an Annual Basis or by Day Ticket.
 The MKAA season runs from 16 June until 15 June the following year and day tickets are available on the bank from the bailiffs and in the Watersports Centre at Willen Lake South.

-There are one other club operating on Parks Trust land; Deanshanger and the Stratfords Angling Association (DSAA).
-DSAA permit at the stretch of river at Passenham, contact club secretary Terry Valentine on 01908 565446 for permit information.
+There are one other club operating on Parks Trust land; Deanshanger and the Stratfords Angling Association (DATS).
+DATS permit covers the stretch of river at Old Stratford, contact club secretary Terry Valentine on 01908 565446 for permit information.

 Crayfishing is allowed on some of the lakes and rivers in Milton Keynes.
 Anyone wanting to trap for crayfish must obtain a permission from the Environment Agency and landowners permission must be obtained through Milton Keynes Angling Association before trapping crayfish in MK waters.